Introducing Robbie Mullens - a 24 year old supermarket employee.

 "I'm fine, Annabelle.
 How are you you?"

 "Great.
-I'm the Second Shift manager here, filling in as a waitress since we are short handed tonight."
+I'm the Second Shift manager here, filling in as a waitress since we are short handed."

 "These are my friends Ryan and Kyle.
-They work with me at The Marketplace Supermarket in New Britain.
+We work together at The Marketplace Supermarket in New Britain.
 I'm the head Customer Service Manager there."

-"That's great Robbie.
+"That's great.
 What can I get you guys to drink?"

 "Chocolate milk," said Robbie.